 When it comes to the handle, today most of them are made out of hard plastic.
 However, most people prefer the old school wood handles, because they consider them more durable than the plastic ones, which is true.
 You should also know what size the handle of your axe or maul should be.

+Well, there is only one certain way you can be sure the size is right, and that is if the length of the handle matches the length of your arm.
 If the handle is weak and it breaks easily, you can always replace it for a very cheap price, but if that does happen, that is a strong sign that your axe is not a quality one.

-You also better watch out where you buy your tools, because it’s not a secret that at most hardware stores carry cheap tools made with from melted scrap, like from old cars.
-This is just begging for corrosion to take place over night.
+You also better watch out where you buy your tools because it’s not a secret that at most hardware stores carry cheap tools made with from melted scrap, like from old cars.
+This is just begging for corrosion to take place overnight.
 These are the kind of facts you need to be aware of when choosing what tool to take home with you.

 Another thing is checking the balance of the tool.
-Balance is very important because it greatly effects the quality of the chopping procedure.
+Balance is very important because it greatly affects the quality of the chopping procedure.
 You check the balance of an axe by placing the head of the axe on your palm, so the lower end of the blade comes just above your index finger, and the pole just above your thumb.

 Thickness of the Blade